pupil-labs/pupil-docs/src/core/best-practices.md

 In the calibration menu you can select a gaze mapping pipeline.
 By default Pupil offers a 2D and a 3D pipeline, which have different tradeoffs.

-The 2D pipeline offers the best accuracy in perfect conditions (< 1° visual error).
+The 2D pipeline offers the best accuracy under _ideal_ conditions (< 1° visual error).
 However, it is very sensitive to slippage.
 Chose the 2D pipeline if:

 - Your participants do not need to move their heads.
 - You can have very short blocks.